EvaEVL/BodySegmentation/README.md

 # BodySegmentation
-Body Segmentation U-net with ResNet 16 as backbone
+U-net model on pytorch with ResNet 16 as backbone.